For New Students

 - Click here for information about access to Microsoft Office software for CCU students.

 - Ensure your operating system is up-to-date with necessary updates and patches.
-This also includes any updates need for game consoles and media devices.
+This also includes any updates needed for game consoles and media devices.

 - Sign-up for CCU Alert (you can also add a parent or guardian) and please also save and program the Public Safety emergency number in your phone: 843-349-2911.

 Once you are on campus...

 - Check your accounts: Student Email, Moodle, WebAdvisor.
 Once the semester or term begins, your classes will automatically appear in Moodle; although most faculty use moodle, there may be a few exceptions.

 - Locate Student Computing Services in Kearns Hall 113 and visit our Locations and Hours page for more detailed information on additional labs on campus.

 - Explore technology resources available to students: student technology support, charging stations, training, and how to find a campus job with Student Computing Services.